maxbossing/JaronTroll/README.md

 # JaronTroll

-Probably the shittiest trollplugin in existence
+TrollPlugin written in 20 minutes

 ---